ronreiter/interactive-tutorials/tutorials/learn-c.org/en/Variables and Types.md

 The different types of variables define their bounds.
 A `char` can range only from -128 to 127, whereas a `long` can range from -2,147,483,648 to 2,147,483,647.

-Note that C does not have a boolean type. usually, it is defined using the following notation:
+Note that C does _not_ have a boolean type.
+Usually, it is defined using the following notation:

     #define BOOL char
     #define FALSE 0